Architecture & Build

 - Standalone Bun server:

-scripts/api-standalone-server.tsusesBun.serveand adapts requests/responses to the Vercel handler shape for non-Vercel environments.
+scripts/api-standalone-server.tsusesBun.serveand adapts requests/responses to the Node-style handler shape used byapi/*routes.

-Shared utilities under api/_utils/ (including api-handler.ts, middleware.ts, request-auth.ts, redis.ts, storage.ts, realtime.ts, runtime-config.ts, constants.ts, _cors.ts, _ssrf.ts, _rate-limit.ts, _validation.ts, _logging.ts, _analytics.ts, _sse.ts, and _memory.ts) provide consistent API patterns across routes.
+Shared utilities under api/_utils/ (~45 modules including api-handler.ts, request-auth.ts, redis.ts, storage.ts, realtime.ts, realtime-auth.ts, runtime-config.ts, _cors.ts, _ssrf.ts, _rate-limit.ts, _validation.ts, _logging.ts, _analytics.ts, _sse.ts, _memory.ts, auth/, irc/, and MapKit/MusicKit JWT signers) provide consistent API patterns across routes.
+Domain constants live in owning modules (e.g. api/_utils/auth/_constants.ts).
+OG share responses for SPA routes are served by the standalone server via api/_utils/og-share.ts.

-Frontend clients under src/api/ (auth, rooms, admin, songs, listen, and sync) centralize request logic for app modules.
+Frontend clients under src/api/ (auth, rooms, admin, songs, listen, core, telegram, and irc) centralize request logic for app modules; the Cloud Sync v2 client engine lives in src/sync/.

 Chunk Splitting Strategy